lnbits/lnbits/README.md

 LNbits is inspired by all the great work of [opennode.com](https://www.opennode.com/), and in particular [lnpay.co](https://lnpay.co/).
 Both work as excellent funding sources for LNbits.

+## Running LNbits locally

+See the [development docs](docs/devs/installation.md) for details on installation and setup.

 ## LNbits as an account system

 LNbits is packaged with tools to help manage funds, such as a table of transactions, line chart of spending, export to csv + more to come..